Andrei-Constantin-Programmer/Langfoodi-App/README.md

 The user-facing Android app for the Langfoodi recipe-sharing social media platform.

-Find the API (backend) that this app uses at [Langfoodi Api](https://github.com/Andrei-Constantin-Programmer/LangfoodiAPI).
+Find the API that services this app at [Langfoodi Api](https://github.com/Andrei-Constantin-Programmer/LangfoodiAPI).

 ## Table of Contents